August 23, Lover by Taylor Swift

 Then there are the more overtly political songs, “The Man” and “You Need to Calm Down.”
 These songs are not BAD SONGS the way that I thought “Look What You Made Me Do” and “Bad Blood” are simply BAD SONGS.
 I love the idea of catchy, well produced pop music that addresses topics beyond how horny you are or how much you want to party.
 I think the lyric “If I were a man, then I’d be the man” is brilliant in its simplicity, yet conveys so much complexity.

 And yet when I look at these songs in the context of Taylor’s entire career, they frustrate me.
 It’s hard to listen to someone imply that their success didn’t happen quickly enough when you know that their debut album hit #1 on the country chart before their 18th birthday.
-It’s hard to listen to someone who has consistently built their art and persona around anger and sadness at other people give a lecture on why others should control urges to scream about the people they hate.
+It’s hard to listen to someone who has consistently created their art and persona around anger and sadness at other people give a lecture on why others should control urges to scream about the people they hate.

 It also frustrates me that one and a half of the “political” songs are really just about Taylor’s same old favorite topic: Taylor.
 Sure, she’s taking on the patriarchy, but she does it by singing exclusively about how she, one of the richest, most powerful people in media, has been unfairly treated.
 She implies that any unfair portrayals of her simply would not happen if she were a man, as though people like Kanye West and Justin Bieber are universally loved and respected with absolutely zero haters of their own.
 When Taylor “gets political,” there’s no sense that things like patriarchy and homophobia are making life far, far worse for many, many more people.
-Instead, we are limited only to how one, super rich, super powerful, super successful person has been adversely affected by these power structures.
+Instead, we are limited only to how one super rich, super powerful, super successful person has been adversely affected by these power structures.

 The first third of her “gay pride anthem” is actually just about how she, a straight, white woman has to deal with people saying mean things about her on Twitter.
 When she does address LGBT issues directly, there’s zero recognition that homophobia can be worse than rude signs killing the vibe at Taylor’s happy rainbow party.
 That’s not to say Taylor or anyone else with money or power is immune to sexism and homophobia.
-It’s simply to say that if Taylor genuinely wants to incorporate political activism into her lyrics, she needs to put a lot more effort into narratives beyond her own in order to be good at it.
+It’s simply to say that if Taylor wants to incorporate political activism into her lyrics, she needs to put a lot more effort into narratives beyond her own in order to be good at it.

 All that’s a real bummer, because I can’t help but think I would love “The Man” had it been some new artist’s breakout hit about her years of struggles trying to make it in an industry that didn’t want her.
 Instead, Taylor’s complete lack of self-awareness about the power she holds within her industry makes the song sound whiny and bratty.
-And to reiterate, both “The Man” and “You Need to Calm Down” distract from what could have been a tight, focused album about Taylor and Joe’s love story.
+And to reiterate, both “The Man” and “You Need to Calm Down” distract from what could have been a tight, focused album about Taylor’s love story.